-- (5) Land areas along rivers subject to severe bank erosion, undercutting, or riverbed movement, and lands adjacent to tidal waters which are subject to severe erosion or mass movement, such as steep coastal bluffs. - (6) Certain other land areas which have been recommended for protection in the Comprehensive Plan for the Town of Newcastle because they represent important wildlife habitat or natural sites of significant scenic and esthetic value deserving of protection from development, all as noted on the Town of Newcastle's Official Shoreland Zoning Maps.
+- Areas of two or more contiguous acres with sustained slopes of 20% or greater. - d) Areas of two (2) or more contiguous acres supporting wetland vegetation and hydric soils, which are not part of a freshwater or coastal wetland as defined, and which are not surficially connected to a water body during the period of normal high water. - Land areas along rivers subject to severe bank erosion, undercutting, or riverbed movement, and lands adjacent to tidal waters which are subject to severe erosion or mass movement, such as steep coastal bluffs. - f) Certain other land areas which have been recommended for protection in the Comprehensive Plan for the Town of Newcastle because they represent important wildlife habitat or natural sites of significant scenic and esthetic value deserving of protection from development, all as noted on the Town of Newcastle's Official Shoreland Zoning Maps.

-B. Limited Residential District.
+3. Limited Residential District (LR)

 The Limited Residential District includes those areas suitable for residential and recreational development.
-It includes areas other than those in the Resource Protection District, or Stream Protection District, and areas which are used less intensively than those in the Limited Commercial District, the General Development Districts, or the Commercial Fisheries/Maritime Activities District.
+It includes areas other than those in the Resource Protection District, or Stream Protection District, and areas which are used less intensively than those in the Limited Commercial District, the Village Center Districts, or the Maritime Activities District.

-C. Limited Commercial District.
+4. Limited Commercial District (LC)

-The Limited Commercial District includes areas of mixed, light commercial and residential uses, exclusive of the Stream Protection District, which should not be developed as intensively as the General Development Districts.
+The Limited Commercial District includes areas of mixed, light commercial and residential uses, exclusive of the Stream Protection District, which should not be developed as intensively as the Village Center Districts.
 This district includes areas of two or more contiguous acres in size devoted to a mix of residential and low intensity business and commercial uses.
 Industrial uses are prohibited.

-D. General Development I District.
+5. General Development I District